KristiantoJohan/KristiantoJohan/README.md

 ## About Me

-💻 I specialize in and network security and software development, with a focus on web technologies (back end & front end), mobile app technologies, embedded system, and cloud technologies. <br>
+💻 I specialize in network security and software development, with a focus on web technologies (back end & front end), mobile app technologies, embedded system, and cloud technologies. <br>
 🌱 I'm currently learning more about artificial intelligence and computing physics. <br>
 👯 I'm open to collaborating on open-source projects and contributing to new ideas. <br>
 ⚡ I enjoy solving coding challenges, optimizing code, and exploring new tools. <br>